Et3rn4lBlu3/Niflexx/README.md

 <h1>Basic Information About Niflexx</h1>

-This tool is open-source discord nitro generator.
+This tool is open-source discord mix-pack.
+I mean it contains things about discord.
 Its coded for fun and it will not be supported after a while.
 Dont forget that project is for **FUN**.

 NOTE:
 If you perfrom any illegal activities with this tool, **I WILL NOT TAKE RESPONSIBILITY.**